bezurn004/Obsi-Forge-Apedia/Oracles/OCL_Using Oracles.md

 ## Oracles Tips and Tricks
 ### Peeling the Onion
 The oracles in this chapter often provide layers of detail through multiple tables.
-For example, the Character oracles (page 330) include several tables to help envision someone’s role, look, nature, and name.
+For example, the [[_OCL_Characters|Characters Oracle]] include several tables to help envision someone’s role, look, nature, and name.
 It might be tempting to roll on every table at once to generate a more fully formed encounter, but that can slow down your game and work against the opportunity to gain insight through the course of your story.

 Do this instead: When initially encountering a place, creature, or person, use the oracle tables only for details you would perceive as first impressions.
 Make a roll or two, envision the result as appropriate to the situation, make some assumptions to fill in the gaps, and move on with your story.
 You are playing to see what happens.
 Think of each roll as peeling a layer of the narrative onion to reveal a new detail.

-> [!quote] Narrative Example
+> [!cite] Narrative Example
 > You encounter another character while exploring a remote planet.
 To set the stage for the encounter, you use the Character generator and roll on the First Look table.
 The result tells you that this person is “Wounded” and “Ill-equipped.”
 You envision someone who was clearly not prepared for an expedition on this perilous planet, and was gravely wounded following an encounter with a native creature.
 Next you roll on the Initial Disposition table to help envision their reaction.
 The oracle responds, “Suspicious.”

 Over time, you can build on the starting knowledge and [[MV_Ask the Oracle]] to reveal additional aspects.

-> [!quote] Narrative Example
+> [!cite] Narrative Example
 > You manage to gain the trust of this unlucky fellow explorer, and patch them up enough to get them on their feet for a journey back to your ship.
 Through the course of your interaction, you envision asking questions to learn more about them and their predicament.
 You roll on the Name, Role, and Goal tables.
 Taking those responses and expanding on them with interpretation, you conclude that this person is a smuggler, abandoned here and left for dead by double-crossing crewmates.
 If you end up on a prolonged adventure with this character, you might roll on the Revealed Aspects table to learn more about their personality, quirks, and abilities.

 The oracles often include labels that help guide these staggered reveals.
 For example, planetary aspects are divided into separate tables for Observed from Space and Planetside Feature.
 With some experience, you’ll develop your own preferences for how and when to reveal new details.